With home prices steadily increasing, more and more buyers are choosing tiny homes to make their homeownership dreams a reality.

 Personal loans are a different story.
 Because these loans are unsecured—meaning there’s no piece of property to safeguard the lender if you fall behind—there’s a lot more risk involved.
 As a result, lenders charge a higher interest rate on personal loans than RV ones.
 This means a higher monthly payment and more interest paid over the life of the loan.

 Due to the more favorable terms, you will want to use an RV loan if at all possible.
 If your tiny house is ineligible for RVIA certification, however, a personal loan may be your only choice.

 Other Tiny Home Costs

 Aside from the up-front costs to purchase or build your tiny house, there are also monthly expenses to consider before diving in.
-As with a traditional home, you’ll have costs for water, utilities and any other services you use in the home — though these with often be much lower than those on a larger, single-family house.
+As with a traditional home, you’ll have costs for water, utilities, and any other services you use in the home—through these will often be much lower than those on a larger, single-family house.
 You’ll also need to factor in insurance costs (either home or RV insurance, depending on the type of tiny house you purchase).